 In addition to constraining communication, masks and social distancing can make environments seem cold and can make people seem more threatening or dehumanized.
 Furthermore, as outlined by McLoon and Berke in an Inside Higher Ed article, communicating in these circumstances takes more energy, and may wear us all down more quickly.
 Consider working against this:

-- Use more exaggerated verbal and physical cues than usual, since students cannot see your whole face
+- Use more exaggerated verbal and physical cues than usual, if students cannot see your whole face.

 Particularly as classes begin, students may experience stress, and may express it in unproductive ways.
 Consider building extra time in the first two weeks to restate expectations and manage aspects of the course that your students often find challenging.
 In preparation: